Stephen-Gates/chatbot/docs/questions.md

 !!! note "Work in progress"

-# Chatbot questions :fontawesome-solid-robot:{: .grey }
+# Chatbot questions :fontawesome-solid-robot:{: .blue }

 Chatbot questions may be: